mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

 pip install 'mujoco-py<2.2,>=2.1'
 ```

-Now install any other packages you need to run your Mujoco jobs.
+Now install any other packages you need to run your MuJoCo jobs.
 With virtual environments you won’t see any of the packages you’ve previously installed with `pip install --user` or what you may have installed in another environment.
 You should still be able to use any of the packages in the anaconda module you’ve loaded, so no need to install any of those.

 ``` bash
 pip install pkgname1